 3. Do You Need To Use The Native Features Of The Phone?

 While responsive mobile web browsers are becoming savvier when accessing the mobile specific features such as the SMS, GPS and so on, a mobile application is a step ahead in making use of your smartphone’s camera, sensors and most importantly, processing power.

 4. Does Your User Need Your Product Offline?

 Mobile websites cannot be accessed without the internet as they source their data on a real time basis and while apps have the ability to store the user data locally on the mobile phone.
 Places like forests, caves, basements, and trains, etc. are places where one very often does not have access to the internet -which points towards the need to have complementary location-dependent apps such as Google Maps which allows one to download the map and use it with navigation offline!
-If your solution is such, that the users may require to use it under offline conditions, a mobile app is what you should be looking at.
+If your solution is such, that the users may require to use it under offline conditions, a mobile app development services is what you should be looking at.

 5. How Complex Is Your Product?

 If your product involves complicated calculations and reports, a dedicated app is a prudent choice to make.
 The scrolling, editing, reviewing, calculations and re-calculations will be nightmarish using the mobile websites and easier using the optimized user interface of a native app.